srijithyaparathna/mui_react_frontend_for_socialmedia_app_new/README.md

-# MUI React Frontend for Social Media App
+# MUI React Frontend for Social Media App FrontEnd

 This project is a responsive social media frontend built with **React** and **Material UI** (MUI), offering a sleek and modern user interface for social interactions.
 The app features a dynamic feed, user profiles, notifications, and post creation functionalities, making it a robust solution for building a scalable social media platform.